Codium-ai/pr-agent/docs/docs/usage-guide/EXAMPLE_BEST_PRACTICE.md

-## Recommend Python best practices
+## Recommend Python Best Practices
+This document outlines a series of recommended best practices for Python development.
+These guidelines aim to improve code quality, maintainability, and readability.

 ###  Imports